Learn Spanish with skulls and skeletons: Day of the Dead

 Learn Spanish with skulls and skeletons: Day of the Death

-Monday October 21, 2019 - Posted by admin
+Monday October 21, 2019 - Posted by Isabel Gonzalez

-Día de los Muertos or Day of the Dead is a two-day holiday that occurs November 1st and 2nd.
+Learn Spanish in Latin America in October and November is a unique experience you will not easily forget.
+You will live and experience one of the most important cultural events of the Latin American culture: el Día de los Muertos, or Day of the Dead, is a two-day holiday that occurs on November 1st and 2nd.
 It is celebrated across Latin America but originated in Mexico.
-Therefore it is most strongly associated in the Mexican culture.
-For many Latinos this sacred time is when the borders between the spiritual and the real world disappear, bringing together the two communities for a short period to enjoy each other’s company.
+Therefore, it is most strongly associated with the Mexican culture.
+For many Latinos, this sacred time is when the borders between the spiritual and the real world disappear, bringing together the two communities for a short period to enjoy each other’s company.
 For a few cherished moments, the dead and the living are close enough to touch.

 Learn Spanish with skulls and skeletons: Day of the Death